jozefvaclavik/docker_workshop/day_1/part_1/README.md

 This lists all containers on your machine (by default it prints only running containers, `-a` prints containers in any state).
 You can see that there is one container from image `busybox` and running command `sh`.
 It was created while ago and has a funky name.
 If you don't name your container when creating it, docker will assign it random two-word name.

 Now lets exit the shell youre running in the container by typing `exit` or `CTRL+d`.
 And go ahead and print all containers again.
 Did you notice any difference?
-Thats the `-rm` flag passed into `exec` command.
+Thats the `--rm` flag passed into `run` command.
 It specified that once we're done running it, we wanna delete the container.

 ## Images
 Now that you know how to list your containers, lets also have a look how to list your images that you have stored locally.

-Type `docker images` and you will see similar list of all local images. [docs: "docker images"](https://docs.docker.com/engine/reference/commandline/images/)
+Type `docker images` and you will see similar list of all local images [^3].

 ```sh
 REPOSITORY            TAG                                  IMAGE ID       CREATED        SIZE